gvwilson/thirdbit/src/fiction/santas/index.md

 they were clearly an elf,
 not a santa.

-[^wrinkles-face]: Old people don't actually have more wrinkles than young ones.
-The real difference is that young people's skin hasn't had enough practice wrinkling to do it all the time.
+[^wrinkles-face]: Old people don't actually have more wrinkles than young ones: young people's skin just hasn't had enough practice wrinkling to do it all the time.
 By the time you have smiled or frowned as often as someone like Gran-Granna Tumbly, your wrinkles are like a weight lifter's biceps.
-Some cultures regard strongly-defined wrinkles as a sign of virtue, and have specialized gyms where people wiggle their eyebrows to music or smirk over and over again while a personal trainer urges them on.
+Some cultures regard strongly-defined wrinkles as a sign of virtue, and have specialized gyms where people wiggle their eyebrows or smirk over and over while a personal trainer urges them on.

 "Captain Snood, actually," the elderly elf said in a clipped voice.
 "And you must be Finbar."